- Food & Fun

 - Home & DIY

 - Show Info

-Kelly Senyei—chef, founder of the Just a Taste blog and author of The Secret Ingredient Cookbook—has mastered the art of feeding large families easy, accessible and affordable food.
+Kelly Senyei—founder of the Just a Taste blog and author of The Secret Ingredient Cookbook—has mastered the art of feeding large families easy, accessible and affordable food.
 Dessert doesn't get much simpler or more impressive than these buttery, chocolatey confections.
 Just four ingredients and a few quick tricks take you from packaged puff pastry to a tempting treat worthy of a spot on your local bakery's dessert display.

 Republished with permission from Just a Taste.